SAT® Exam Prep

 Because the SAT is offered several times a year—and because only your best score sticks—high school students often take it more than once.
 No, we're serious.
 People choose to do this to themselves more than once.
 However, if you study hard and work your tail off, you can get by with only one round of this sucker.
 Then you should have plenty of time to grow your tail back in time for graduation.
 You don't want to look back at pictures in 10 years and be embarrassed by your scut.

 If you do decide to take the SAT twice, it is common to sign up for an exam in the spring of your junior year and then again in the fall of your senior year.
 Don't hesitate to retake the exam if you didn't get the score you know you are capable of.
 If you feel like you could do better, taking the exam multiple times won't put you at a disadvantage.
 You won't be punished for a do-over or two.
 Your backside might take issue with you after you've forced it to do that much sitting, but it'll get over it in the end.

 Some colleges have even started rewarding those who retake the test by calculating their super scores, meaning they take and combine the best individual subscores for each section even if the taker's highest scores were on different exams.
 Your super score can help you get into a super college, then graduate and move onto a super job, a super family, and a super home.
 Still no superpowers, though.
 That's a shame, because having X-ray vision would have been…super.

 Why Are You Here?

-You are here because you want to upgrade your life and get in to the best college that your talents can buy.
+You are here because you want to upgrade your life and get into the best college that your talents can buy.
 Yes, it's scary, and yes, it's all right to panic.
-You're under a lot of pressure with school, and parents, and significant others.
-Add a test that has major implications for your future, and even Thor himself would be sweating bullets.
-Rest assured: This isn't the only twist in your story.
-Grades, extracurricular activities, and your admissions essays all carry heavy weight in the admissions officers' eyes.
-The SAT is just another piece of the puzzle.
+You're under a lot of pressure with school, parents, significant others, and your judgmental, hard-to-please Pomeranian, Baxter.
+Like you ever had to take the SAT, Baxter.